cc32d9/eos_zmq_plugin/README.md

 ## Socket message format

-1. 32-bit signed integer in host native format (little-endian on most platforms): `msgtype=0`.
+1. 32-bit signed integer in host native format (little-endian on most platforms): `msgtype=0|1`.
+Zero indicates an action trace, and 1 indicates an irreversible block information.
 Other values are reserved for future message types.

 2. 32-bit signed integer in host native format:
    `msgopts=0`.
 Other values are reserved for future option codes.